ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 ### lfuser element

-The 'lfuser' element is used to **define user-defined text variables** such as e.g. paths to input maps, tables, meteorological data and parameter values.
-By defining them once under the Lfuser element, these text variables can be used to substitute repeatedly used expressions in the binding element.
+The 'lfuser' element is used to **define user-defined text variables** such as e.g. paths to input maps, tables, meteorological data but also parameter values.
+By defining them once under the Lfuser element, these text variables can then be used repeatedly to substitute expressions in the binding element.
 This greatly reduces the amount of work that is needed to prepare the settings file.

 Each variable is defined as a 'textvar' element with the attributes 'name' and 'value'.
 The following example demonstrates the main principle: